dpcairns/react-famous-cats/curriculum/class-14/project-guidelines.md

 Technical merit is graded based on the following criteria:

-- Good and proper use of HTML and EJS
+- Good and proper use of HTML and Templates
   - Clear, readable, and efficient structure
   - Uses semantic markup whenever possible
   - Organized into pages and partials for DRY code